AVEVA/CONNECT-data-services-developer-docs/content/api-reference/data-views/data-views-api-overview/preview-data-api.md

 The Preview Data API allows users to [retrieve data](xref:DataViewsQuickStartGetData) for a specified data view.
 This API is one portion of the [data views API](xref:DataViewsAPIOverview).

 ## `Get Data View Interpolated Data`
-Get interpolated data for the provided data view and index parameters with paging.
+Returns interpolated data for the provided data view and index parameters with paging.
 See [documentation on paging](xref:DataViewsQuickStartGetData#paging) for further information.

 ### Request
 ```text